kartonfarkas/api_docs/source/suite/contacts/segment_list_contacts.rst

 .. note::

-   The data values the internal Suite IDs of the contacts.
+   The data values are the internal Suite IDs of the contacts.

 Errors
 ------